Vtiger Editions: One Pilot | One Growth | One Professional | One Enterprise | One AI

-Business hours are your company’s, team’s, or an individual’s working hours in a week.
-Business Hours are the period (in hours) when your customer support team will be available to serve your customers, depending on different time zones.
+Business hours are the working hours of a company, team, or individual in a week.
+For example, you can define business hours (in hours) when your customer support team will be available to serve customers, based on different time zones.

 In this section, you will learn how to configure business hours for your company, along with other nuances related to this setting.
 Once configured, they are mainly useful to your company’s sales and support teams, especially if they work in shifts.